Majority is not Needed: A Counterstrategy to Selfish Mining: Piggyback Mining - Utilizing an Opposing Selfish Pool

-Eq.~1 captures the progress rate of a system containing only one selfish group.
-To get the relative speed of their branch in our system (containing $P$, $P_s$ and honest) we multiply by their relative size, to get the effective relative mining speed of $P_s$ and $P_h$ combined:
+This equation captures the progress rate of a system containing only one selfish pool.
+To get the relative computing power of their branch in our system (containing $P$, $P_s$, and honest) we multiply by their relative size, to get the effective relative computing power of $P_s$ and $P_h$ combined:

 \begin{corollary} For $P$ to guarantee a successful piggyback attack, it must hold that $|P|>(|P_s|+|P_h|)(1-\frac{\alpha(1-\alpha)^2}{2\alpha^3-4\alpha^2+1})$. \end{corollary}